 AND WHAT ABOUT THE OTHER STUFF

-Yes, of course it is nice to have two cars, a big TV, plenty of seating in your lounge, a selection of shoes, etc. But, the question we had to ask ourselves was whether all these things were essential to have to make a living?
+Yes, of course it is nice to have two cars, a big TV, plenty of seating in your lounge, a selection of shoes, etc. But, the question we had to ask ourselves was whether all these things were essential in order to make a living?

 MINIMALISM IS THE WAY TO GO!

-Then we’ve started a new project … the project of minimalism!
+Then we started a new project … the project of minimalism!

-- The best place to start was in our closets … we gave away bags of clothes to people in need (and we’ve never missed any piece of clothing afterwards!)
+- The best place to start, was in our closets … we gave away bags of clothes to people in need (and we never missed a single piece of clothing afterwards!)

 - And secondly, our kitchen cupboards!
 So many things were stacked at the back of these cupboards we have not used in years – it was time to give these away to people who could still use it.

-- We’ve kept the second car (for now), but only used one to travel to work.
-Though we work at separate companies, we traveled the same route and only a bit of planning and patience were required for us to travel together.
+- We kept the second car (for now), but only used one to travel to work.
+Though we work at different companies, we traveled the same route and with a bit of planning and patience, we could travel together.

-- We’ve kept the TV (also just for now), but stopped watching meaningless programs – in stead we’ve used the time to chat to each other and do outdoor activities.
+- We kept the TV (also just for now), but stopped watching meaningless programs – in stead, we used the time to have conversations with each other and to enjoy more outdoor activities.

 AND HOW DID ALL OF THIS MADE US FEEL

 I can tell you – a huge sense of liberation!
-We’ve felt that we were adding more meaning to our lives and we’ve loved this new direction!
+We felt that we were adding more meaning to our lives and we loved this new direction!

 We knew that this was not the end of the road, but only the beginning of something much bigger.

-We are happy that the Camino spirit is still part of our lives, even after we’ve finished walking the Camino Frances … we’ve just had to find a way of practicing it in our daily lives!
+We are happy that the Camino spirit is still part of our lives, even after we finished walking the Camino Frances … we just had to find a way of practicing it in our daily lives!